haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 5
 6
 7
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 43

 Converting a Spell Slot to Sorcery Points.
 As a bonus action on your turn, you can expend one spell

 slot and gain a number of sorcery points equal to the slot’s level.